 - A Nightmare on Elm Street (1984): Freddy was a child killer in life, and he could've been worse.
 Wes Craven's original plan was to have Freddy be a molester as well, but he trashed the idea to avoid being accused of exploiting a series of highly publicised child molestations in California that occurred while the film was in production.

 - After brutally bludgeoning sister Abagail from her orphanage to death with a hammer, Russian Orphan Esther needed somebody to help her drag the poor nun's body to dump in the frozen river... and the only person nearby at the time was her five year old, deaf little-sister Max..., who also saw her father be killed right in front of her.
 Quite a few things happened to the brother too.

 - In The Patriot, one of the Benjamin Martin's sons is shot in front of the rest of his children, and then he takes two of the remaining boys—aged between nine and twelve—and slaughters the British soldiers responsible.
 Their horror as they walk back to their torched house is apparent.

-I was eleven years old.
-I love my father, so naturally, I challenge his murderer to a duel.
-I fail.
+- Wesley: How old were you?Inigo: I was eleven years old.
+I loved my father, so naturally, I challenged his murderer to a duel.
+I failed.